 Berries are another antioxidant powerhouse: blueberries, strawberries, raspberries and blackberries, along with their larger cousins like pomegranates, figs and even tomatoes, deliver a strong antioxidant punch.

-For maximum benefit, enjoy fruit fresh and raw — preferably whole or otherwise juiced.
+For maximum benefit, enjoy fruit fresh and raw — preferably whole or otherwise blended.
 Organic and fresh is ideal, but canned or frozen is far better than skipping fruit altogether.
 Just be aware some nutrients can drop a little during processing.

 I prefer to take the middle ground: raw foods and cooked foods each offer different benefits, and your body can utilise a mix of both.